jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - **Service Set Identifier (SSID)**: the name of a wireless network that is broadcast by a Wi-Fi router or access point, and used to uniquely identify a wireless network, so devices can recognize and connect to it; when you search for Wi-Fi networks on your phone or computer, the list of available networks you see consists of their SSIDs
       - **Extended Service Set Identifier (ESSID)**: the name of a wireless network (Wi-Fi network) that users see when they search for available networks, identifying the extended service set, which is essentially a group of one or more access points (APs) that form a wireless network; multiple APs in the same network can share the same ESSID, allowing seamless roaming for users within the network coverage area
       - **Basic Service Set Identifier (BSSID)**: a unique identifier for each AP in a Wi-Fi network; it’s the MAC address of the individual wireless access point or router within the network; while multiple APs in a network can share the same ESSID, each AP will have its own unique BSSID to distinguish it from other APs
-    - **Site survey**: a formal assessment of wireles signal strength, quality, and interference using an RF signal detector
+    - **Site survey**: a formal assessment of wireless signal strength, quality, and interference using an RF signal detector
     - **Wi-Fi Protected Setup (WPS)**: intended to simplify the effort of setting up/adding new clients to a secured wireless network; operates by automatically connecting the first new wireless client to seek the network once WPS is triggered
       - WPS allows users to easily connect devices to a Wi-Fi network by:
         - pressing a physical WPS button on the router